Balanced Rock

 Balanced Rock is one of the most popular features of Arches National Park, situated in Grand County, Utah, United States.
 Balanced Rock is located next to the park's main road, at about 9.2 miles (14.8 km) from the park entrance.
 It is one of only a few prominent features clearly visible from the road.

 The total height of Balanced Rock is 128 feet (39 m), with the balancing rock rising 55 feet (16.75 m) above the base.
+This rock is the largest of its kind in the park, weighing approximately 3,577 tons.

+Geology

-This rock is the largest of its kind in the park, weighing approximately 3,577 tons, the same as an icebreaker ship or 27 blue whales.
-Balanced Rock had a smaller sibling named "Chip-Off-the-Old-Block" that collapsed in the winter of 1975–76, the eventual fate of this feature as well.
+Balanced Rock is composed of the hard Slick Rock Member of the Entrada Sandstone formation.
+It sits on a pedestal of the softer Dewey Bridge Member, which erodes at a faster rate.
+As a result, it will eventually collapse.
+Balanced Rock had a smaller sibling named "Chip Off the Old Block" that collapsed in the winter of 1975–76 as a result of the same forces.

+Access

-There is also a short loop trail leading around the base of the rock.
+The formation can be accessed by a 1/4 mile (400 meter) paved loop trail from the main road leading to the base of the formation.

+In popular culture

+Balanced Rock can be seen in the opening of the 1989 film Indiana Jones and the Last Crusade.